Frequently Asked Questions

 What happens if my gown doesn’t sell?

-Should your agreement with LTB come to an end prior to the items selling, LTB and the consignee canbothagree to renew the agreement or the consignee can take it back.
-Should you decide to have your gown back, discounted shipping rates apply.
-Lastly, the consignee can forfeit the items and LTB would be happy to donate to Bride’s across America or The Bride’s Project.
+Should your agreement with LTB come to an end prior to the items selling, LTB and the consignee can both agree to renew the agreement or the consignee can take it back.
+Should you decide to have your item(s) back, discounted shipping rates apply.
+Lastly, the consignee can forfeit the items and LTB would be happy to donate them.

-How long do I have you try on my gowns?
+How long do I have you try on my gown?

-You will have 3 days from receipt to try on and send back any gowns and accessories you decided against keeping.
+You will have 3 days from receipt to try on.

 What happens if I don’t like the dresses I tried on at home?